Office of Environmental and Energy Coordination

 • Save Money and Time - Discover ways to finance clean energy, emissions reduction and sustainability efforts through tax credits, incentives and other financing options.

-• Businesses that have been recognized by a third-party organization for their sustainability business leadership and can demonstrate they have integrated sustainability into their business model
+• Leader: Business that have demonstrated sustainability business leadership and can demonstrate they have integrated sustainability into their business model.

-Learn more about the Green Business Partners program through our Trifold Brochure (PDF) and One Pager (PDF).
+Learn more about the Green Business Partners Program Membership Eligibility Criteria (PDF).

 Participation in the Green Business Partners program is free!
 You will have access to a variety of networking, educational, promotional, and employee engagement benefits to support energy and climate-focused business development.
 Your business will also be recognized as part of a county-wide sustainability effort.